The Dream Western Ghats Road Trip in 2023 (With Map)

-This itinerary will take you through two of the tallest waterfalls in India, multiple wildlife reserves, the amazing Konkan coast, grasslands, tea gardens, spice plantations among the many natural wonders.
+This itinerary will take you through two of the tallest waterfalls in India, multiple wildlife reserves, the amazing Konkan coast, grasslands, tea gardens, and spice plantations among the many natural wonders.
 You will also come across several hill-forts, ancient temples, monasteries, and churches.
 Are you excited about the drive now?

-You can see it from the Mumbai-Goa express train that runs on the bridge across the waterfall or avail a jeep safari into the forests.
+You can see it from the Mumbai-Goa express train that runs on the bridge across the waterfall or take a jeep safari into the forests.
 If you have time you can go for a private spice plantation tour here or simply save that for the rest of your trip.

 Related: 3-day itinerary for Goa

-Check Hotels in Karwar on HotelsCombined.
+Check other Hotels in Karwar.

 Related: Trip to Shimoga and Jog Falls

-Coorg is often called the Scotland of south India because of the vast grasslands, misty mountains and temperate climate.
-Coorg is quite a huge district of Karnataka which earlier used to be a separate state.
-There are two major towns where you can stay in Coorg – Madikeri or Virajpet.
 If you have only half a day at Coorg, I will recommend you to stay in Madikeri, as you can see check out some of the best attractions within a small radius.
 Start with Abbey Falls, then visit the coffee estate and then walk into the Madikeri Fort.
-Watch the sunset from Raja’s seat to make up for the sunset point at Agumbe.
-If you have time, you can drive 35 km to the famous Namdroling monastery at Bylapkuppe before you retire at the Madikeri Fort.
-Bylakuppe is a mini-Tibet in South India.

-Waterfalls, hills, and sea being done, it’s time to experience the real wildlife of Western Ghats.
-Bandipur, Nagarhole (also in Karnataka), Wayanad (Kerala) and Mudumalai (Tamil Nadu) are four interconnected national parks which the largest Tiger Zone of India both by area and by number (an estimated 570 tigers in the zone, most of which is in Karnataka).
+Waterfalls, hills, and sea are being done, it’s time to experience the real wildlife of Western Ghats.
+Bandipur, Nagarhole (also in Karnataka), Wayanad (Kerala), and Mudumalai (Tamil Nadu) are four interconnected national parks that the largest Tiger Zone of India both by area and by number (an estimated 570 tigers in the zone, most of which is in Karnataka).

 Related: Bandipur tiger safari